 NorthShore’s emphasis on early detection allows our experienced team of specialists to diagnose a greater proportion of early stage colorectal cancer cases, which are more likely to be treated with minimally invasive techniques leading to improved outcomes.

-Early diagnosis of colorectal cancer increases the odds for successful treatment, and there are a variety of diagnostic tests that may be recommended to obtain a diagnosis.
-A physician may use a digital rectal exam as well as fecal occult and fecal immunochemical tests to detect blood or blood proteins in the stool.
+Early diagnosis increases the odds for successful colon and rectal cancer treatment, and there are a variety of colorectal cancer screenings that may be recommended to obtain a diagnosis.
+This begins with a recommended colonoscopy; our team also performs additional evaluations depending on a patient's results, which may include a digital rectal exam as well as fecal occult and fecal immunochemical tests to detect blood or blood proteins in the stool.
 If these tests suggest colorectal cancer, other tests may be recommended, including endoscopic tests, such as colonoscopy and endoscopic ultrasound.
 Imaging, such as CT and MRI scans, may also be recommended.
-If colon or rectal cancer cancer is found, a piece of the tumor may be removed and sent for biopsy by experts in NorthShore’s pathology lab.
-This onsite resource ensures that a majority of tests and novel diagnostics are completed in house, providing swift results physicians to determine the severity (stage) of the colon or rectal cancer cancer and thus beginning treatment as early as possible.
+If colon or rectal cancer is found, a piece of the tumor may be removed and sent for biopsy by experts in NorthShore’s pathology lab.
+This onsite resource ensures that a majority of colorectal cancer screenings and novel diagnostics are completed in house.
+This provides physicians with swift results determining the severity (stage) of the cancer and allows them to begin any necessary colorectal cancer treatment as early as possible.

 NorthShore’s Advanced Therapeutic Endoscopy Program, brings additional specialized expertise to our patients.
 This sophisticated technology is becoming more important in helping to diagnose, precisely stage and treat benign and malignant tumors in the GI tract.